Important Australian phone numbers and websites

 The most important telephone number to remember is 000.

 Dialing 000 will connect you with an operator who will ask you some questions and then connect you to the relevant service.
-You will not be charged for the call.

 After Hours GP Helpline